 The first and foremost problem with the notion of a sinner's prayer is that nowhere does the New Testament assure people of salvation on the basis that they recited a prayer.
 Scripture nowhere guarantees salvation to people who recite a specific sequence of words.
 Nowhere do we see the apostles in the Book of Acts assuring people of salvation simply because they recited a prayer.
 There is neither a prescription nor a description of using sinner's prayer evangelism in Scripture.

 Justification in the sight of God is not obtained via formulaic means, but by His grace through faith in the finished work of His Son Jesus Christ.
-If there exists biblical evidence for reciting a sinner's prayer, then why did the Apostle Paul fail to mention such a concept in his basic presentation of the gospel (1 Corinthians 15:1-4)?
+If reciting a sinner's prayer is biblically acceptable, then why did the Apostle Paul fail to mention such a concept in his basic presentation of the gospel (1 Corinthians 15:1-4)?
 We cannot immediately assure people who have recited a prayer of salvation because we cannot look at their hearts.
-We do not know their level of commitment.
+We do not know whether other people have truly surrendered themselves to God.

 Furthermore, the sinner's prayer has given many unsaved individuals a false assurance of salvation.
 It has given people a false sense of security in regards to their true standing with the Lord.
 That is certainly a spiritually dangerous state to be entrapped in.
 At best, the sinner's prayer contains elements of truth mixed with error.